trambakbanerjee/fusionclust/README.md

 -----------
 You can:

+1. install the release version of `fusionclust` from CRAN with `install.packages("fusionclust")`.

-1. install the development version of `fusionclust`
+2. install the development version of `fusionclust`

  ```R
    devtools::install_github("trambakbanerjee/fusionclust")